 In Alberta, the housing market remains strong, with the number of transactions still close to a record.
 However, the province’s price increases continue to be weaker than in the rest of the country due to already poor housing market conditions before the pandemic, a higher unemployment rate and higher inventories.
 However, the continued improvement in the oil sector, with the value of oil production reaching records in recent months, will be a tailwind on household income and the recovery, providing some support to the housing market in the coming months.

 Low interest rates are now the main driver of the housing market.
-It raises questions as to what impact a normalization in interest rate will have (see Rising interest rates to make many Canadian cities unaffordable).
+It raises questions as to what impact a normalization in interest rate will have.
 However, continued lack of supply in many regions and increased immigration are expected to continue to provide support.

 Activity in the Canadian housing market rose by 0.6% month-on-month in November.
 Despite the moderation earlier this year, the number of transactions remained elevated, about 33% higher than on average in 2019.
 It is important to note that all the year-on-year comparisons are distorted by the sharp boom in activity a year ago and, as a result, we will focus on the changes compared to pre-COVID in February 2020.
 The monthly increase in activity was led by Saskatchewan, PEI, Alberta and Newfoundland, while sales activity eased in Nova Scotia, Manitoba, Quebec, Ontario and New Brunswick.
 In Alberta, the number of transactions rose 6.0% month-on-month and is about 70% higher than in 2019.